 Alexandra d’Abbadie (@Alex_dAbbadie) is Anglo-Mauritian, child of diaspora.
 BA and MA in English literature, Durham University.
-Book reviewer for Platypus Press’ the Wilds.
-Words: ‘Curepipe‘ in Orion Magazine (online), ‘The Part-Time Healer‘ in the Squawk Back Journal.
+Words in Electric Lit, Platypus Press, Squawk Back etc.

-Justin YW Lau (@JustinYWLau) was born in Singapore and grown in Japan.
-This Japlish-speaking TCK holds a BA in English Literature from Durham University, UK where he specialised in comics.
+Justin YW Lau (@JustinYWLau) was born in Singapore and raised in Japan.
+This Japlish-speaking TCK holds a BA and MA in English Literature from Durham University, UK where he specialised in comics.
 His Japan-related fiction have been published in The Missing Slate, Bunbury and elsewhere.
-He is the bassist/backing vocalist for singer-songwriter Harri Endersby, and is currently a Durham MA English Lit student.

 Jack Caithness was born in the UK to Finnish and English parents.
 He studied English Literature at Durham University and was longlisted (top 15) for Young Poet Laureate for London in 2014, with work published in ‘Podium Poets #2’ in August 2015.
 His poems are personal and often confessional, aiming to capture in new words everyday experiences and thoughts which he hopes readers may share.
 Read more and get in touch at jackcaithness.co.uk.